openstack-archive/instack-undercloud/Overcloud-packages.md

 You won't be able to follow the steps exactly.
 Here's what you need to modify:

-* When $TRIPLEO_ROOT is used, replace with /opt/stack instead
+* When source'ing the rc files use the following paths instead of what's shown: source /etc/tripleo/overcloudrc source /etc/tripleo/overcloudrc-user
 * When running setup-neutron, correct subnet ranges will need to be used if 192.0.2.0/24 is not applicable to the environment.
 * When loading the user.qcow2 image into glance, I would use a cirros image